MuhammadYousuf813/LofarBruteForce/README.md

        5) any Os has python(2.x, 3.x) with required modules

      # Protect yourself from this attack:
-  Use Strong Password which contains {letters(lower,upper),tokens,numbers} make it longest as possible, at least 10 letters
+        1) Use Strong Password which contains {letters(lower,upper),tokens,numbers} make it longest as possible, at least 10            letters.

-  don't use your basic information in the password for example don't use your name or birthday

-  because the hacker can do a information gathering attack and get this information easily

-  then he will generate a wordlist based on this info.

-  Use 2F Authentication.
+        2) Use 2F Authentication.